Vive le Québec libre: Speech

-On July 24, de Gaulle arrived in Montreal and was driven up the Chemin du Roy to Montreal City Hall, where Mayor Jean Drapeau and Premier Johnson waited.
-De Gaulle was not scheduled to speak that evening, but the crowd chanted for him; he told Drapeau: "I have to speak to those people who are calling for me".
-According to a number of personal interviews with high-ranking French officials, as well as documents he uncovered, scholar Dale C. Thomson wrote that de Gaulle's statement was planned, and that he used it when the opportunity presented itself.
+On July 24, upon reaching Montreal, de Gaulle was driven to Montreal City Hall, where Mayor Jean Drapeau and Premier Johnson were present.
+Although he was not scheduled to speak, the crowd chanted for him.
+He informed Drapeau, “I have to speak to those people who are calling for me.”
+According to scholar Dale C. Thomson, based on interviews with high-ranking French officials and contemporaneous documents, de Gaulle’s statement had been pre-planned and was delivered when the opportunity arose.

 Montreal City Hall's balcony where De Gaulle gave his speech.

-De Gaulle stepped out onto the balcony to give a short address to the assembled masses which was also broadcast live on radio.
-In his speech he commented that his drive down the banks of the Saint Lawrence River, lined as it had been with cheering crowds, reminded him of his triumphant return to Paris after its Liberation from Nazi Germany.
+De Gaulle addressed the assembled crowd from a balcony, with the speech broadcast live on radio.
+He remarked that the sight of cheering crowds along the banks of the Saint Lawrence River reminded him of his triumphant return to Paris following its Liberation from Nazi Germany.
 The speech appeared to conclude with the words "Vive Montréal !
 Vive le Québec !" ("Long live Montreal!
 Long live Quebec!"), but he then added, "Vive le Québec libre !
 Vive, vive, vive le Canada français !
 Et vive la France !" ("Long live free Quebec!
 Long live, long live, long live French Canada!
 And long live France!"), whereupon the crowd roared with approval, especially after hearing, "Vive le Québec libre !".

 Reaction

-This statement, coming from the French head of state, was considered a serious breach of diplomatic protocol.
-It emboldened the Quebec sovereignty movement, and produced tensions between the leadership of the two countries.
-The crowd's reaction to de Gaulle's phrase was emotional and it sparked controversy with many English Canadians afterwards, as they were outraged at the implied threat to Canada's territorial integrity.
-Canadian Prime Minister Lester B. Pearson rebuked de Gaulle with an official statement, delivered to the French Embassy on July 25, and read on national television that evening.
-He said "The people of Canada are free.
+De Gaulle’s statement was widely regarded as a serious breach of diplomatic protocol.
+It emboldened the Quebec sovereignty movement and heightened tensions between the governments of Canada and France.
+The crowd’s enthusiastic response to de Gaulle’s phrase was emotional, and many English Canadians reacted with outrage, interpreting it as a threat to Canada’s territorial integrity.
+Canadian prime minister Lester B. Pearson formally rebuked de Gaulle in a statement delivered to the French Embassy on 25 July 1967, which was also read on national television that evening.
+Pearson stated, “The people of Canada are free.
 Every province in Canada is free.
 Canadians do not need to be liberated.
 Indeed, many thousands of Canadians gave their lives in two world wars in the liberation of France and other European countries."

-A media and diplomatic uproar ensued thereafter, which resulted in de Gaulle cutting short his visit to Canada.
-The day after the speech, de Gaulle visited Expo 67 and hosted a banquet at the French pavilion.
-On July 26, instead of continuing his visit on to Ottawa, where he was scheduled to meet with Prime Minister Pearson, he decided to return to France on a French military jet.
+The speech provoked a media and diplomatic uproar, prompting de Gaulle to cut short his visit to Canada.
+On the day following the address, he visited Expo 67 and hosted a banquet at the French pavilion.
+On 26 July, rather than continuing on to Ottawa for a scheduled meeting with Prime Minister Pearson, de Gaulle returned to France aboard a French military jet.